 Welcome to the second installment of our blog series — Starting Small: Adventures of Starting a Small Business.
 Here, we’ll be sharing stories and lessons we learn on our journey as full-time small business owners.
-If you missed the inaugural post, click here to catch up.

 This week’s topic is “ask for help.”

 There are only so many hours in the day and unfortunately, we DO need to allocate a few of those hours for sleep because we're not vampires.
 Bringing on people to help with part of our process will allow us more time for the designing, planning and marketing of our business.
 At conference after conference, we’ve heard that in order to grow our business we HAVE to be willing to relinquish control of certain areas.
 We need to let people help us so we can focus more on areas that are fundamental to our growth.
 And in some aspects of our business, it’s cheaper to pay people to help us on the front end than it would be to hire them later, after we screwed something up.

 It wasn’t hard to convince me this method was the way to go, but Lindsey took a little more convincing.
 Remember, I am more of the “let’s make sure this gets done” sister, while Lindsey is more of the “let’s make sure this gets done RIGHT” sister.
 Naturally, I was eager to take some of the repetitive work off our hands so we could put our focus elsewhere.
 Lindsey was hesitant.
 You hear all the time how as a business owner, no one’s going to love your business as much as you do.
 Lindsey wasn’t convinced we could maintain our current quality of work if it was someone else’s responsibility.
 She had a valid argument, but eventually came around after seeing

 she was wrong that if we trained people properly, they could do the same quality work as us — and in some instances, faster!